tap349/tap349.github.io/_posts/2017-02-27-monads-in-ruby.md

 ### monads

-3 monads are available in dry-monads: `Maybe`, `Either` and `Try` - each having 2 type constructors:
+3 monads are available in dry-monads: `Maybe`, `Either` and `Try` - each having 2 type constructors (types):

 - `Maybe`: `Some`/`None`
 - `Either`: `Right`/`Left`